persistenceOne/pstake-validator-selection/README.md

 # pstake-validator-selection

-Repository that hosts automated validator selection for pSTAKE
+Repository that hosts automated validator selection for pSTAKE.